Skip to main content

 I, [2024-04-01T19:06:59.544345 #50285] INFO -- : Send Notifications task finished (workers running asynchronously)

-Verify Blast records were generated within NDS
+Verify blast records in NDS

 For in-app: